OrganizedIsolatedInsect/ProjectNemo/readme.md

   - Paste url: https://github.com/OrganizedIsolatedInsect/ProjectNemo.git
   - Select the destination folder

+## installation and setting up
 After cloning repository
   - Open a new terminal
-  - npm install
-    in order to download all the modules
+  - Run `npm install` in order to download all the modules

-To start metro type
+To start metro run `npx react-native start`
-  - npx react-native start

-To start compiling and run code type
+To start compiling and run code run `npx react-native run-android`
-  - npx react-native run-android